PetrKryslUCSD/RunMultimaterialVibEP.jl/README.md

 Use Comsol to create a mesh.
 Make sure to create materials for each material domain and  assign the material to the domain.
 The material parameters don't matter: the materials are not exported themselves.
 Just the mesh.
 Remember the numbers of the materials (1, 2, ...): the parameter file  will need to refer to these numbers.

+A note about units: Comsol allows us to control the physical units.
+However, during export that information is lost.
+It is not clear how the data in the exported file is associated with units.
+I've only tried SI units with lengths in meters.
+The export was in meters.

 ### Export  the mesh

 Export the mesh as a NASTRAN file.
 Use the settings shown in this image: